 Built on Garth Street in Columbia around 1910 by Luther McQuitty, an African-American contractor and realtor in Boone County, this house features the vernacular “Shotgun” syle of architecture.
 Shotgun houses were typically long and narrow, usually three or four rooms, with doors connecting one room to the next and no hallway.
 It was said that a shot fired from a shotgun at the front door could reach the back door without ever touching a wall.
 The McQuitty shotgun house has front and back doors in the center of the ends of the house but the connecting doors between rooms are along the right-hand side of the house.
 It is known to be one of the few surviving houses of this design in Columbia.

-Home of a historic rivercraft, Nikawa is one of only a few vessels to cross the continent on inland waterways since the Lewis and Clark Corps of Discovery Expedition in 1804–06.
-Boone County resident and “River-Horse” author William “Least Heat-Moon” Trogdon piloted Nikawa across American waterways and donated the boat to BCHS in 1995.
+Home of the historic rivercraft Nikawa, River Horse Pavilion showcases one of only a few vessels to cross the continent on inland waterways since the Lewis and Clark Corps of Discovery Expedition in 1804–06.
+Boone County resident and author William “Least Heat-Moon” Trogdon piloted Nikawa across American waterways and donated the boat to BCHS in 1995.
 He also contributed artifacts and documents relating to this historic voyage.
-Open at all times the River-Horse Pavilion houses Nikawa, and displays maps and routes traveled during Trogdon’s voyage across America, and celebrates the spirit of adventure of the historic Missouri River.
+Open at all times for self-guided tours, the River-Horse Pavilion displays maps and routes traveled during Trogdon’s voyage across America, and celebrates the spirit of adventure of the historic Missouri River.

 Ryland Farm House